-A high speed miniature tera- and gigahertz electromagnetic radiation on-chip spectrometer that comprises a tunable solid state 2D charge carrier layer or a quasi 2D charge carrier layer with incorporated single or multiple defects, at least first and second contacts to the charge carrier layer.
-Also the device includes an apparatus for measuring the device response between the first and second contacts, and an apparatus for a controllable tuning of at least one of the charge carrier layer parameters.
+The high speed miniature tera- and gigahertz electromagnetic radiation on-chip spectrometer that comprises a tunable solid state 2D charge carrier layer or a quasi 2D charge carrier layer with incorporated single or multiple defects, at least first and second contacts to the charge carrier layer.
+The device also includes an apparatus for measuring the device response between the first and second contacts, and an apparatus for controllable tuning of at least one of the charge carrier layer parameters.
 The operation principle is based on the fact that radiation of different wavelengths excites distinct sets of plasma modes in the charge carrier layer.

 High-speed giga-terahertz imaging device and method (US 20130161514 A1)

-A high-speed room-temperature imaging system, especially for electromagnetic radiation in the GHz and THz frequency range, is based on the sensor consisting of a matrix of plasmonic semiconductor detectors.
+The high-speed room-temperature imaging system, especially for electromagnetic radiation in the GHz and THz frequency range, is based on the sensor consisting of a matrix of plasmonic semiconductor detectors.
 The imaging system comprises a radiation source module, a terahertz beam director module, a plasmonic imaging sensor module, and a signal processing module.
-Entire image is formed simultaneously providing for high-speed image acquisition.
+The entire image is formed immediately ensuring high-speed image acquisition.
 Images can be acquired either at a single frequency (discrete spectrum) or wide frequency bands (continuous spectrum).
 The imaging system can be used in defectoscopy, inspection, medical and other applications.

-TeraSense technology is a spin off from long-term fundamental research carried out in the field of plasmonics.
-The last few decades have witnessed a large surge of research in this field.
+TeraSense technology is a spin off from long-term fundamental research carried out in the field of plasmonics showing a surge of research during the last few decades.
 An important impetus comes from the physical property of plasma waves to confine electromagnetic radiation at sub-wavelength scales.
 Furthermore, plasma waves may be efficiently manipulated on a chip.
 The plasmonics concept has already found a wealth of applications for devices working in the optical part of the spectrum.
 However, recent progress in the purity of semiconductor AlGaAs/GaAs nanostructures has made it possible to adapt the plasmonic concepts from the optical region of the spectrum to the microwave and terahertz (THz) bands.

 W.L.
 Barnes, A. Dereux, T.W.
 Ebbesen